×

 US Nonwoven Fabrics Market Future Outlook

-The US nonwoven fabrics market is projected to grow at a 7.0% CAGR from 2024 to 2035, driven by increasing demand in healthcare, automotive, and construction sectors.
+The nonwoven fabrics market is projected to grow at a 6.9% CAGR from 2025 to 2035, driven by increasing demand in hygiene products, automotive applications, and sustainable materials.

 New opportunities lie in: